onddo/chef-handler-zookeeper/README.md

 <% end -%>
 ```

-The following variables are accesible inside the template:
+The following variables are accessible inside the template:

 * `start_time` - The time the chef run started.
 * `end_time` - The time the chef run ended.